 - 1 brown onion (or 2 smaller spring onions)

 - 25 grams fresh turmeric (or 1/4 teaspoon dried)

 - Melt butter in a large saucepan.

-- Cook chopped onion over medium heat until tender.
+- Cook chopped onion over medium heat for two minutes or until tender.

 - Add flour and curry powder and cook for one minute.

-- Add grated apple, potato, carrot and tumeric and stir for one minute.
+- Add grated apple and grated carrot.
+Chop potato into sticks (like french fries) and add.
+Add tumeric and stir for one minute.